polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Parameters in On-Chain Callbacks

 When making an on-chain callback, our implementation hashes the function name together with all of its parameter values.
-The callback will be stored and called during the next block next import.
+The callback will be stored and called during the next block import.
 If we find that the hash value exists, meaning a function with the same set of parameters has been called before, then for signed transactions the function will be replaced if called with a higher priority; for unsigned transactions this callback is simply ignored.